MarkTechson/marktechson.github.io/_posts/2020-08-05-no-um-in-my-talks.md

          This is exactly how I improved my public speaking - by removing filler words.

 ---

-# I don’t say "um", "like", or "you know" during my talks, I do this instead...

 I’m an alien - I LOVE public speaking.

 There’s something about the rush of delivering meaningful content and engaging with people!
 I absolutely love it.